 Your medical office is required to protect patient records at all times to remain in compliance with HIPAA regulations.

-Keeping files safe is of the utmost importance, and there are some unique steps you can take to make sure that you have secure records in the office, and you will be able to access these records easily when you need them.
-Learn how to protect medical records below.
+Keeping these records safe is of the utmost importance, and there are some easy steps you can take to make sure that you are in compliance, and you will be able to access these records easily when you need them.

 Many medical practices keep their electronic records in a cloud storage space.